McGraw-Hill profit falls as ratings demand slows

 Last year's third quarter had included a 2-cent gain from a divestiture.

-McGraw-Hill's stock closed down 0.4 percent to $42.91 on the New York Stock Exchange.
-Some analysts estimate the total market value of the company at about $50 a share.
+The stock fell 1 percent to $42.60 in early afternoon trading.
+Some analysts estimate the total value of the company's parts is about $50 a share.

 At S&P revenue fell 1.8 percent and operating income dropped 6.1 percent on an adjusted basis, the company said.